solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/07-Redeploy/index.md

 ## Deploy the Updated App

-To deploy the updated app, you need to follow the below steps for the _Self-Guided_ or _Instructor-Led_ workshop that matches what you chose during the _Setup_ section of this guide.
+To deploy the updated app, follow the steps below:

-=== "Self-Guided"

 1. Open a new integrated terminal in Visual Studio Code.

 2. Ensure you are at the root of your repository.

-    3. Execute this command to deploy your application with changes.

-        ```bash title=""
-        azd deploy
-        ```

-=== "Instructor-Led"

-    1. Open a new integrated terminal in Visual Studio Code.

-    2. Ensure you are in the `./workshop` folder of your repository.

-        ```bash title=""
-        cd workshop
-        ```

 3. Execute this command to deploy your application with changes.

     ```bash title=""
     azd deploy
     ```

 ## Test the Deployed App